BrianStritch/Brian-Stritch-p3-battleship-game/README.md

 4. Once the game starts the game boards are generated and the users ships and computers ships are randomly placed within the game boards.
 The user can see their ships, however the computers ships remain hidden.

+5. The game board and number of ships are determined by the game difficulty chosen by the user at the initial welcome screen, and users that choose difficulty level 1 play on a 5 x 5 game board and have 3 ships each.
+Users that choose difficulty level 2 play on a 7 x 7 game board with 4 ships each.
+Users that choose difficulty level 3 play on a 10 x 10 game board wit 4 ships each.
+The user and the computer get 20 torpedoes each for all game difficulty levels.

-5. The user is asked to guess a row number relevant to the game board size and a column number relevant to the game board size to fire a torpedo to this location on the computers game board.
+6. The user is asked to guess a row number relevant to the game board size and a column number relevant to the game board size to fire a torpedo to this location on the computers game board.

-6. The user is displayed their current correct and incorrect answer scores during the game at the lower left and right of the screen.
+7. The user is then displayed the result of their location and is informed if the torpedo has struck its taget, or whether it is a miss.

+8. The computer then takes its turn randomly choosing a location on the users game board and a message is displayed to inform the user if the computer was succesful at finding their ships or not.

+9. The game will continue until the ships have been sunk or the user and computer have no ammunition remaining.

-7. At the end of the ten questions the user is directed to an end game screen with a new backdrop to differentiate the game screen from the end of game screen, and the user is congratulated and a message is displayed to the user notifying them of their score out of ten.
+10. At the end of game screen, a message is displayed to the user notifying them of their score and of the remaining ships still at sea.
+If the user has been victorious then they are congratulated on their victory, alternatively if the computer is victorious the user is displayed a message notifying them of their loss.

-8. At the end game screen the user has the option to restart the current game or can exit and is redirected to the game selection screen.
+8. At the end game screen the user can retart the game and is redirected to the welcome screen.

 ## __Technologies__
 ### __Languages used__